FrenchDandelions/so_long/README.md

 -Finally this is how you should put your arguments to play : ./so_long_bonus maps/valid_maps/map.ber (you can use any map you want inside the valid_maps directory, this is just an example).

 Have fun :)

+ps: The bigger the map the longer it takes to load everything, so don't get mad, I have no idea why it takes so much time even for when there is no enemy, sorry :(